julianestefan/Digital-Wallet-Dashboard/README.md

 solution
 - Some testing.
 I have not too much experience in testing react apps.
 Of course I could have done it but surely it would have taken me a long time
 - I have build an endpoint to remove user wallets but I do not implement it on frontend because it was not a challenge requirement
+- Redux could be use to manage some state besides authentication state.
+Maybe exchange rates would be a nice option to apply it

 ## Backend